flowset/flowset-tasklist-react-community/README.md

 2. If Camunda form — the content of the deployed form and the **Complete** button.
 3. If custom form — the content of a [registered custom form](#custom-forms-support).

-**Note:** Embedded and generated forms are not supported in the OpenBPM Tasklist.
+**Note:** Embedded and generated forms are not supported in the Flowset Tasklist.

 ## Customizing the Theme <a name="customizing-the-theme"></a>

-Ant Design used in OpenBPM Tasklist provides an ability to customize the application theme.
+Ant Design used in Flowset Tasklist provides an ability to customize the application theme.
 More information about theme customization is described in [Ant Design docs](https://ant.design/docs/react/customize-theme).

-To customize a Design token in OpenBPM Tasklist:
+To customize a Design token in Flowset Tasklist:
-1. Open `src/features/theme/openbpmTheme.ts`
+1. Open `src/features/theme/flowsetTheme.ts`
 2. Change colors to the required values

 ## License <a name="license"></a>

-OpenBPM Tasklist is an open-source project distributed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+Flowset Tasklist is an open-source project distributed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.